-We were in to our thighs when the first wave hit, a stem wall of whitewater that punched up the bow and slowed our momentum.
-Mamede and I were pushing at the transom, Ze and João at each side.
-As soon as the wave passed the stern, Mamede shouted for me to get on board.
-I wanted to keep pushing but didn’t argue — swiftly climbed up over the transom.
-Once on deck I wasn’t so swift.
-It was as if I’d never stood on a moving platform before.
-Awkwardly I jumped forward and gripped the nearest espeque post like I was trying to choke it to death.
+We were up to our thighs when the first wave hit, a stem-wall of whitewater that punched up the bow and slowed our forward momentum.
+Mamede and I were pushing at the transom, Ze and João at each side of the hull.
+As soon as the wave passed our stern, Mamede shouted for me to get on board.
+I wanted to keep pushing but didn’t argue — over the transom I swiftly climbed.
+Up on deck I wasn’t so swift.
+It was like I’d never stood on a moving platform before.
+I jumped for the nearest espque post and banged my knee against the hard edge of the steering bench.
+It hurt like a mother, but all I could do right then was grit my teeth and grab the post like I was trying to choke it to death.
 Down below the men kept pushing.

-Too deep to push, Ze and João now came over the rail, hauling themselves up as if they were twenty years younger.
+Too deep to push now, Ze and João hauled themselves up as if they were twenty years younger.
 (Amazing what a little adrenaline can do to a middle-aged man.)
-Gripping the icebox frame with one hand, Ze knelt at the port rail and pumped the water with his free arm while João did the same on the starboard side.
-Paddles would have helped but they didn’t have any and did the best they could.
+Gripping the icebox frame with one hand, Ze knelt at the port rail and pumped the water with his free arm to help pull us forward.
+João did the same on the starboard side.
+Paddles would have been handy but they didn’t have any and did the best they could.

-The next wave broke with a thundering crash just before it reached us.
+The next wave broke right in front of us with a thundering crash.
 Both men at the rail jumped up and we braced ourselves as the water smacked the bow and creamed over the deck.
 The jangada staggered under the pounding force.
-Water flew everywhere — ricocheting off the tabernacle, the hatch cover, the icebox, even ourselves.
+Water flew everywhere — ricocheting off the tabernacle, the icebox, and ourselves.
 João got a bucketful right between the eyes.
-“YOU SON OF A BITCH!” he roared back, wiping off his face, then shaking his fist.
-With the deck still draining the two men dropped down to paddle again.
-And we needed it.
-We were now moving backward over ground, sucked back by tons of churning water, and we were turning, exposing our beam to the next wave.
-This is exactly how a jangada gets flipped over in the surf.
+“YOU SON OF A BITCH!” he roared back, wiping off his face and shaking his fist.
+With the deck still draining the two men dropped down to paddle again, and we needed it.
+We were now moving backward over the ground, sucked back by tons of churning water, and we were turning, exposing our beam to the next wave.
+This is exactly how a jangada gets flipped in the surf.

 Dead in the water Mamede couldn’t turn us, so he did the only thing he could and started sculling with the oar.
 “VAI ZE!” he shouted, working the heavy remo back and forth.
 “VAI JOÃO!”
 But they were already pulling as hard as they could.

-I considered dropping down to help them, but where, and what good will it do?
+I considered dropping down to help them but where, and what good will it do?
 The last thing they needed was to deal with me if something happened.
 So I just held on, feeling useless while I watched them struggle.
 It wasn’t very cheering.
-The next wave had already broke and was rushing toward us like a small freight train.
-Though only three feet high, the roiling water had more than enough punch to kick us over.
+The next wave had already cracked down and was rushing toward us like a small freight train.
+Though only three feet high, the roiling water had more than enough force to punch us over.
 “VAI!”
 Mamede cried out again, with more urgency now.

-Ze beat the water like a one-armed surfer on steroids.
-So focused on his task, with a slight smile lighting his face, he actually appeared to be enjoying himself.
+Ze beat at the water like a one-armed surfer on steroids.
+So focused on his task, with a slight smile lighting his face, he actually seemed to be enjoying himself.
 Not so with João who carried a frown, though he was no less focused and paddled just as hard.
-Their effort seemed to be working, we were moving forward and turning, but would there be time?
+Their effort seemed to be working, we were slowly moving forward and turning, but would there be time?
 “Vai!—Vai!”
-I heard myself mutter, trying to will us around while at the same time wondering when would be the best time to jump off.
+I muttered to myself, trying to will us around, while at the same time wondering when would be the best time to jump off.

-The faster we went, the quicker we turned — the sooner the wave arrived.
-Right before it hit us, Mamede gave a Herculean heave on the remo.
+The faster we went, the quicker we turned—the sooner the wave arrived.
+Right before it struck, Mamede gave a Herculean heave on the remo.
 It wasn’t pretty but we didn’t flip over.
 Again whitewater pounded the deck and sucked us back in a hissing fury.
-Again we were drenched from head to toe.
-Rising out the backside, it could have been worse.
-We were still pointed seaward, and for the moment at least, no other wave was rushing forward to mow us down.
+Again we were drenched from head to foot.
+Rising up it could have been worse.
+The jangada was still pointing seaward and, for the moment at least, no other wave was rushing forward to mow us down.

-My eyes darted to Mamede then and he glanced back with a deadpan expression.
-(He would have made a good poker player.)
+My eyes darted to Mamede and he glanced back with a deadpan expression.
+(He would make a good poker player.)
 Finding no comfort there, I looked forward only to see the next wave forming.
-And this wave — wouldn’t you know — was the biggest one yet!
+And this wave—wouldn’t you know—was the biggest one yet.

-In the short interlude before that question was answered, I recalled the image on João’s t-shirt – the surfer on the huge wave.
+In the short interlude before that question was answered, I recalled the image on João’s T-shirt — the surfer riding a monster wave.
 Here he was taunting me again, “ON THE LINE,” causing my mind to race ahead.
 In a rapid-fire series of comic strip frames I saw my fate play out:

 F1—Jangada at foot of monster wave, four men cringing.

-F2—Jangada climbing face of monster wave, three men springing from deck, fourth man holding post with frozen death-grip.
+F2—Jangada climbing vertical face, three men springing from the deck, fourth man holding post with frozen death-grip.

-F3—Jangada flipping back, wave breaking like giant claw, three men spinning in air, fourth man still holding post with frozen death-grip.
+F3—Wave breaking like giant claw, jangada flipping back, three men spinning in the air, fourth man still holding post with frozen death-grip.

-F5—Jangada upside down, three men landing safely, fourth man not visible.
+F5—Jangada capsized, three men landing safely in the water, fourth man not visible.

-F6—Underwater, fourth man pinned to sandy bottom, eyes bugging out.
+F6—Underwater, fourth man pinned under hull, eyes bugging out.

 F7—POW!
 POW!
 POW!
 A quarter ton of ice breaking free.

-F8—Ocean calm, ice floating on surface, three men swimming to shore.
+F8—Ocean calm, ice floating on the surface, three men swimming to shore.

 I am happy to say it didn’t happen that way.
 We did meet the wave just as it was curling, and did start to climb its vertical face.
 But halfway up inertia took over, driving our hull through that steep wall of water.
-Punching out the backside, the jangada’s flat bottom slapped the surface like a breached whale crashing down.
+Punching out the backside the jangada hit the surface like a breached whale slapping down.
 A curtain of seawater sprayed forward and the deck shuddered under our feet.
-Just then the wave broke behind us with such a boom and a roar, I was certain we’d be clawed back to a grisly end.
+Just then the wave broke right behind us with such a boom and a roar, I was certain we’d get clawed back to a grisly end.
 There was some sucking, a brief tugging at our ankles, but then we were free and sailing forward, nothing ahead but open water.